maitredee/maitredee/README.md

 end
 ```

 ### Publishing a message
-To publish a message, simply call `call` on your publisher:
+To publish a message, simply call `.call` on your publisher:
 ```ruby
 MyPublisher.call(model)
 ```

+By default `.call` delegate the arguments to `.new` then call `#process` and return `#published_messages` which is an array of published messages.

-Publish will first validate your schema before publishing the message.
+`#publish` will first validate your schema before publishing the message.

-If you have ActiveJob you can also `#call_later` and it will be called asyncronously
+If you have ActiveJob configured you can also `#call_later` and it will be called asyncronously

 ## Subscriber